 William Judson Harbaugh was born on March 4, 1880 in Ohiopyle, Fayette County, PA, the son of Allen E. and Margaret (Williams) Harbaugh.

-Young William made news at age 11 months, not surprising since his father was a part-time journalist for the Connellsville (PA) Courier.
+Young William made news at the tender age of 11 months, which is not altogether surprising since his father was a part-time journalist for the Connellsville (PA) Courier.
 Reported the Courier:

 Quite a noble act was performed by a young dog of A.E.
 Harbaugh, one day last week.
 Willie, a small son of the gentleman named, was crossing the creek on a footbridge when he lost his balance and was about to fall into the stream.
 At this juncture the sagacious animal caught and held him until his mother came to the rescue.

 At age 20, when the federal census of 1900 was enumerated, William was living at home with his parents.
 He worked that year as a "turner."
 As an adult, he stood 5 feet, 10 inches tall, and weighed 155 lbs., with brown eyes and a ruddy complexion.

 The following year, in February 1901, he and friends took part in a "sleighing party" from Mill Run to the home of Abram Skinner in nearby Stewart Township.
 Said the Courier:

 A good time was had as the host and hostess were genial and kind.
 Mirth and music wiled time merrily, and at 11 o’clock supper was served… The cheerful crowd continued conversation until in the ‘wee sma’ hours,’ and so reluctant were the hosts to see the guests depart they wished them to tarry til the morning.

-William was employed at the Colborn & Dull but resigned in March 1901 to begin working at S.D.
+Williamwas employed at the Colborn & Dull but resigned in March 1901 to begin working at S.D.
 Sipe's new sawmill at Indian Creek, Fayette County.
-In 1910, the 30-year-old bachelor William was still living at home, and employed as a boilermaker for the Baltimore & Ohio Railroad.
-However, by 1916, he had moved to Connellsville, Fayette County.
-He worked for the B&O for many years, and retired from the company.
-He was a member of the B&O Veterans Association.
+Nine years later, in 1910, the 30-year-old bachelor William was still living at home, and employed as a boilermaker for the Baltimore & Ohio Railroad.